Irgendwer008/Oeffentlichkeitsarbeit-Bot/README.md

 - locale **"de_DE"** is [installed](https://ubuntuforums.org/showthread.php?t=196414)

 - **Nebenan.de** is set to **german locale** (I don't know if others are even possible, but still.)

-- Probably a linux distribution (tested only on Fedora 40).
-Maybe Windows, but i haven't tested yet.
-You are welcome to do so and report your findings!

 ### Requirements for binary conversion from main.py to Oeffentlichkeitsarbeit-Bot.bin